aisc-org/aisc-model-viewer/src/wf-truss/calculations.md

 This page demonstrates calculations to determine the design strength of the diagonal wide-flange members and their connection to the gusset plates.

+The calculations are based on the 2022 AISC *Specification* and the 16th edition AISC *Manual*.
 $\newcommand{\inch}{~{\rm{in.}}}
  \newcommand{\kips}{~{\rm{kips}}}
  \newcommand{\ksi}{~{\rm{ksi}}}